 - Enhancing Flavors by Adding Seasonings

-- Explore a range of spices, herbs, and aromatics, such as ginger, garlic, lemongrass, and chili peppers to enhance the flavor and depth of your soup of eel.
+- Explore a range of spices, herbs, and aromatics, such as ginger, garlic, lemongrass, and chilli peppers to enhance the flavour and depth of your soup of eel.

 - Combining Eal Soup with other ingredients

-- Think about adding other vegetables such as celery, carrots, and potatoes to enhance the flavor of the eel.
+- Think about adding other vegetables such as celery, carrots, and potatoes to enhance the flavour of the eel.